 Q: How Much Garlic Is In Your Foods?

 Great question.
 A large segment of the reef keeping community believes Allicin, the active ingredient in garlic, has anti-parasitic and immunity boosting qualities.
 While many reports of its effectiveness are anecdotal, a whole lot of hobbyists are convinced adding garlic cures "Ich."
-We are unable to find any studies or public aquarium professionals who will go on record to provide evidence garlic provides any benefit to eradicate parasites.
-Garlic may entice a fish to find food due to the pungent aroma, but the risks of long term use seem to outweigh any perceived benefit.
-In fact, studies have indicated that feeding garlic long term to marine fish can cause harm to the organs due to the inability of the fish to process the terrestrial plant enzymes.
-Surveying the available foods on the market today reveals that over 85% have garlic listed on the label.
+We are unable to find any studies which demonstrate garlic provides any benefit to eradicate cryptocaryon irritans.
+Garlic may entice a fish to find food due to the pungent aroma, but the truth is if the food ingredients are fresh enough you shouldn't have to add garlic.
+Surveying the available foods on the market today reveals that many have garlic listed on the label.
 We believe this is a case of "the tail wagging the dog" and most food makers likely add garlic due to believing hobbyists desire it in their foods.
-They likely didn't want to lose sales by not having garlic on the label if their competitors did.
-Over the last year we have been using less garlic water and decided to delete it all together from our updated package labels.
 Our foods elicit a naturally strong feeding response so there is no need to add additional garlic or flavor enhancers.

 Q: How Long Can I Keep Your Foods In My Freezer?